Navigating the First Year of Law School: 1L Timeline

 - Once you are truly settled in, schedule an appointment with Career Services to get to know your career advisor and the resources the department offers.
 Discuss your goals and potential summer options post 1L.
 Don't be shy—they want to get to know you!
 Check with your school's Career Services office to understand its recommendation for when 1Ls should meet with their counselors.

-- Attend Career Services programs and employer receptions of interest.
+- Attend Career Services programs and employer/industry receptions of interest.
 Be open to opportunities, but prioritize 1L studies.

 - Starting in mid-November, focus solely on preparing for finals.
 Find a reliable study spot, and get to work!